 SqPaymentFormreplaces the HTML placeholders with iframes and the paymentFormLoaded callback is invoked.

-- The customer clicks on a digital wallet button or clicks "Pay with card".
+- Optional: The customer clicks on a digital wallet button.

 - The cardNonceResponseReceived callback is invoked.